sled-rs/sled-rs.github.io/performance.md

 ## experimental design

+Experimental design is about selecting metrics, avoiding bias, achieving reproducible results without wasting too much time.

-Experimental design is about performing measurement in a way that is careful to account for the various effects that are likely to influence performance.
+Performing measurement in a way that is careful to account for the various effects that are likely to influence performance.
 Measuring the runtime of a workload before and after applying a diff is unsound because there are so many other variables that impact performance.